 After lunch patients participate in the Life Stages groups as well as activities with our full-time recreational therapist who helps them learn how to have fun without using drugs or alcohol.

-During breaks, patients complete 12-Step work and therapeutic assignments, write letters, play sports on our basketball and volleyball courts, or take a walk along our four-acre property.
-On weekly basis patients earn the ability to go on an outing.
+During breaks, patients complete 12-Step work and therapeutic assignments, write letters, play sports on our basketball and volleyball courts, or get creative through coloring or bracelet making.
+On a weekly basis, patients earn the ability to go on an outing.

 At Wilmington Treatment Center, patients have a voice in their own recovery experience.
 A patient advocacy committee made up of elected patients meets with our directors once a week to discuss issues at our treatment center and make recommendations.
 “Fun Fridays” – a time when patients choose a special meal – was invented by patients with past favorites including a taco bar, ice cream social and cupcake day.